 The Company's plan of operation, in part, contemplates the financing of its business by the issuance of securities and possibly, incurring debt.
 Any transaction involving the issuance of previously authorized but unissued shares of common stock, or securities convertible into common stock, would result in dilution, possibly substantial, to present and prospective holders of common stock.
-The Company usually seeks joint venture partners to fund in whole or in part exploration projects.
-This dilutes the Company's interest in properties.
-This dilution is undertaken to spread or minimize the risk and to expose the Company to more exploration plays.
-However, it means that any increased market capitalization or profit that might result from a possible discovery would be shared with the joint venture partner.
-There is no guarantee that the Company can find a joint venture partner for any property.
+The Company has traditionally sought joint venture partners to fund in whole or in part exploration projects.
+Offering an interest in our projects to partners would dilute the Company's interest in the projects.